Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 Tags a user based on an app event of your choosing so that later you can create segments on Jeapie to target these users.
-Recommend using setTags over addTag if you need to set more than one tag on a user at a time.
+We recommend using setTags over addTag if you need to set more than one tag for a user at once.

 ```Objective-C
 - (void)addTag:(NSString *)tag;